AnySDK/cordova/README.md

 - AnySDK is a free service which provides unified interfaces to access 80+ 3rd-party services, including Ads, IAP, Statistic, SNS and Push Notification.
 - Currently the AnySDK plugin supports Android only. iOS Support will be added later.

-- Your use of this plugin and the AnySDK service may be subject to the third party’s rights and their terms and conditions and not Intel’s Terms and Conditions for XDK.
+- Your use of this plugin and the AnySDK service may be subject to the third party’s rights and their terms and conditions and not Intel’s Terms and Conditions for Intel® XDK.
 Intel is not liable for this plugin and for the AnySDK service.

 ## Prerequisites
 1. [node.js](https://nodejs.org/).